kckuei/masmx86-assembly-final-proj/README.md

 Some other useful commands were `FILD` for loading integer values, `FISTP` for storing integer values, `FRNDINT` for rounding in accordance with the control word, and the `FISTTP` instruction which performs true truncation of floating point values.

 ## Closing
-This was a really challenging project by far, especially the floating point implementation!
+Assembly programming has been my first foray and exposure into a low-ish level programming paradigm.
+This assignment was a really challenging project by far, especially the floating point implementation part!
 However, I learned a lot, and really enjoyed tackling it.
 In the words of my TA:
 > The idea is to implement from scratch.
 The EC is basically re-doing the whole project but with floats intead of integers.
 It's not a lot of points per hour spent (**at least for mere mortals**).
 But it does seem like a fun challenge if you have the time.

 Although many a restless night, I guess I can now say I am no mere mortal. 🥲